 Guillain–Barré syndrome is a neurological disorder in which the body’s immune system mistakenly attacks its nerves.
-This leads to muscle weakness and sometimes paralysis.
-The condition can even be life-threatening if it affects the muscles that control breathing.
 Fortunately, you can learn all about the causes, symptoms, and treatment options of Guillain-Barré syndrome (GBS) right now.

 What is Guillain–Barré Syndrome?